krasimir/stent/README.md

 });
 ```

-The machine above has two possible states `idle` and `running`.
-When we are at the `idle` state (the default one) there is only one acceptable action/input `run`.
-It *transition*s the machine to a `running` state.
-The `running` state does not accept `run` but only `stop` action.
-If fired we are going back to the `idle` state.
+`{ name: 'idle'}` is the initial state of the machine and inside `transitions` we define another one `running`. `run` and `stop` are actions(inputs) that transition the machine to a new state.
+Notice that `stop` is not available when we are at `idle` state and `run` when we are at `running` state.

 Stent library is enforcing declarative approach of programming.
+Which means that by defining the possible states and actions for them we clearly define what's happening in our application.
+The user and data flows become a lot more predictable simply because we restrict ourselves of dispatching actions are the wrong time/state.
+For example, does not make sense that we say `stop` when we are not  `running`.

-Which means that by defining the possible states and actions in one place we clearly script what happens in our app without actually doing it.
-After that the machine knows what to expect and automatically creates a couple of things for us so we can trigger the logic.
-Based on the `transitions` property we have:
+After the definition of the machine it knows what to expect and automatically creates a couple of things for us so we can trigger the logic.
+Based on the `transitions` property Stent generates:

 * Helper methods for checking if the machine is in a particular state. `idle` state produces `isIdle()` method, for `running` we have `isRunning()`.
 * Helper methods for dispatching actions - `run()` and `stop()`.

 *We may use spaces or dashes in the state or action names but the rule of thumb is that Stent transforms the string to a camel case.
-For example if we have `fetching data` state the machine will have `isFetchingData()` method, `get fresh todos` action will result into `getFetchTodos()` method.*
+For example if we have `fetching data` state the machine will have `isFetchingData()` method, `get fresh todos` action will result in `getFetchTodos()` method.*

 So, here's an example of how to use the machine above: